-infiltration capabilities (larger spaces to allow water to easily seep in, such as sand and loam textured soils) are less likely to erode.
-Soils that do not allow as much infiltration, such as erosion rates include the amount of organic matter in the soil and compaction.
-Increased levels of organic matter usually result in
+Different soil types have different erosion rates.
+Generally, soils that have greater infiltration capabilities (larger spaces to allow water to easily seep in, such as sand and loam) are more likely to erode.
+Soils that do not allow as much infiltration, such as clay and silt, are less likely to erode.

+Other factors that contribute to soil erosion rates include the amount of organic matter in the soil and compaction.
+Increased levels of organic matter usually result in better infiltration and less runoff causing erosion.
+Heavily compacted soils do not allow much infiltration which can cause erosion.